Photography in the Cold

 Don't rely on weather sealing only

-DSLRs and mirrorless cameras have many potential ingress points, while buttons can be fully waterproof, dials and other rotating or sliding mechanisms such as lens focusing and zoom movements are much more difficult to seal.
+Cameras and lenses have many potential ingress points, while buttons can be fully waterproof, dials and other rotating or sliding mechanisms such as focusing and zoom movements are much more difficult to seal.
 They may prevent ingress if left static, but when these parts start moving they can start to get leaky.
 While I use a DSLR that is described as "fully weather sealed" and that factor helped sway my purchase decision, I treat it pretty much like I would if it wasn't, weather sealing is best seen as an insurance measure rather than a guarantee.
 Generally it is mid range and upwards cameras that have weather sealing.

 Take active steps to protect your gear from the weather